67. Whitman School of Management at Syracuse University

-At Martin J. Whitman School of Management, we believe that a well-rounded education is about more than just studying business courses—it’s about providing dynamic and relevant experiences that ensure our students build a competitive edge in the global marketplace.
-Our academically rigorous MBA program is tailored for our students, to help them focus both on the theoretical and the practical and to build in-depth specializations that will allow them be a leader in their field.
+At Martin J. Whitman School of Management, we believe that a well-rounded education is about more than just studying business courses.
+It’s about providing dynamic and relevant experiences that ensure our students build a competitive edge in the global marketplace.
+Our academically rigorous MBA program is tailored for the students to help them focus both on the theoretical and the practical and to build in-depth specializations that will allow them to become leaders in their fields.

-Our full-time MBA is a 54 credit hour program, with 36 core course credits and 18 elective credits completed over a span of two years.
-The program offers 6 distinct specializations accounting, entrepreneurship, finance, marketing, real estate or supply chain management – allowing students to build experiences for deeper expertise and/or to complement existing business acumen.
+The full-time MBA is a 54 credit hour program with 36 core course credits and 18 elective credits to be completed over a span of 2 years.
+The program offers 6 distinct specializations — accounting, entrepreneurship, finance, marketing management, real estate, and supply chain management — allowing students to build experiences for deeper expertise and/or to complement existing business acumen.

-Full-time MBA students build an experiential learning portfolio through internships, consulting projects, specialized courses, community engagements, and other practical experiences that will make them more competitive in the marketplace.
-After utilizing the planning tools offered by the Whitman Career Center, students identify gaps in knowledge or skill sets and build a portfolio to enhance those skills.
-As part of their 18 elective credits, students complete a minimum of six approved experiential credits through at least two distinct experiences.
-Our experiential learning program is unique in these aspects: students can complete their requirements in a number of ways such as internships for credit, course-based experiences, or a combination of the two.
+Full-time MBA students build experiential learning portfolios through internships, consulting projects, specialized courses, community engagements, and other practical experiences that will make them more competitive in the marketplace.
+After using the planning tools offered by the Whitman Career Center, students identify gaps in knowledge or skill sets and build portfolios to enhance those skills.
+As part of their 18 elective credits, students complete a minimum of 6 approved experiential credits through at least 2 distinct experiences.
+The experiential learning program is unique in these aspects: students can complete their requirements in a number of ways such as internships for credit, course-based experiences, or a combination of the two.

-The Whitman Career Center works to build mutually beneficial partnerships with faculty, alumni, and corporate partners.
-These partnerships provide innovative programming and coaching that will empower our students to reach their career aspirations with integrity and professionalism and prepare them for personal and professional growth.
-Typically.
-At least 120 companies participated in the Whitman Career Fairs and over 500 job postings are presented to graduate candidates through our OrangeLink job posting system and the MBA Focus Resume Database.
+The Whitman Career Center works to build mutually beneficial partnerships with faculty members, alumni, and corporate partners.
+These partnerships provide innovative programming and coaching that will empower students to reach their career aspirations with integrity and professionalism, and prepare them for personal and professional growth.
+Typically, at least 120 companies participate in the Whitman Career Fairs and over 500 job postings are presented to graduate candidates through Syracuse University’s OrangeLink and the nationwide NACE Link, job posting systems.

 Beyond the Classroom